 - Check the concentration.
 The calculator shows the peptide concentration in mg/ml or mcg/ml.
 This is important for accurate dosing.

 - Enter your desired dose.
-Add the dose you want in mcg or IU.
-The calculator then shows how much liquid to draw into your syringe.
+Add the desired dose in micrograms (mcg).
+The calculator then shows the exact liquid volume required for measurement.

 - Review and confirm the results.
 Double-check the numbers.
 Accurate measurement ensures your research is precise and reliable.

 Using a calculator removes guesswork.
-It reduces human error, ensures correct dilution, and maintains consistency in experiments.
-It also saves valuable peptide material and prevents mistakes when preparing injections.
+It reduces human error, ensures accurate dilutions, and maintains experimental consistency.
+It also conserves valuable peptide material and reduces errors during injection preparation.

 Step-by-Step Guide: Calculating Peptide Dosage with an Example